pattonsgirl/Spring2021-CEG2410/Projects/Project3/README.md

     - https://raw.githubusercontent.com/pattonsgirl/Spring2021-CEG2410/main/Projects/Project3/list.txt
 - Use `sed` or another method of your choice to parse out **only the emails** from `list.txt`  Do not overwrite `list.txt`, instead save them to a file called `list-emails.txt`
 - Use `sed` or another method of your choice to parse out **only the ids** from `list.txt`  Do not overwrite `list.txt`, instead save them to a file called `list-ids.txt`
-- Once those are working successfully, script-ify it with the following parameters:
+- Once those are working successfully, create a script named `parse-data` that will do the following:
     - Script is passed the file name as an argument
     - Script prompts the user to to enter one of two options:
         - `E for get emails`